Crokus/cosmosdb-repo/README.md

 # License

-documentdb-repo is provided under the MIT license.
+cosmosdb-repo is provided under the MIT license.